Tarsha Gale Cup: Pre-season

 Prior to the commencement of the home-and-away season teams are paired off to play an exhibition trial match.
 In 2017 these matches took place during varying weeks of January.

 Premiership season

-Grand Final
+Grand final

-The two highest place teams at the conclusion of the home-and-away season will qualify for the Grand final.
+The two highest-place teams at the conclusion of the home-and-away season will qualify for the grand final.
 The winner of this match is determined the competition's premier.

-Results By Year
+Results by year

-Premiership Tally
+Premiership tally

 Bold means the team still currently plays in the competition.